 The Mercer Chiefs organization is thrilled to announce that the Mercer family is now owners of a USHL franchise.
 Ice Land and Mercer Chiefs General Manager Rob Broderick said, “This is a game changer for the Mercer Chiefs hockey club.
 USHL is the best Junior League in the country, the only Tier One Junior League in the United States.
 The Chiefs are now part of an organization with an NAHL team, a EHL team and now a USHL team.
 The Chiefs players will have the opportunity to play for a great program from Mites through the two best Junior programs in the United States.
 This is a very exciting day for the Mercer Chiefs!"
 Chiefs Hockey Director Chris Barclass said, "This is a great day for the Mercer Chiefs family.
 Now the Chiefs organization has the EHL, the NAHL and the USHL as options for our top Tier One Midget Players."

-A big congratulations to Coby Auslander and Chip Hamlett for being drafted by the Boston Bandits in the NCDC - National Collegiate Development Conference.
+A big congratulations to Coby Auslander and Chip Hamlett for being drafted by the Boston Bandits.
 Coby and Chip are both on the U18AAA Premier team for the 2018 season for the Chiefs.
 "Two terrific players, the Bandits picked two gamers.
-Coby is a smart, talented forward and Chip is a solid two way defenseman.
+Coby was taken first overall in the draft.
+"He is a smart, talented forward and Chip is a solid two way defenseman.
 They are both solid on both sides of the puck," said Mercer Chiefs U18 Coach and GM Rob Broderick.
 Congrats Coby and Chip!

 The Mercer Chiefs competitive hockey program offers a structured and disciplined venue for children up to the age of 18 to participate in a highly competitive travel hockey league.
 The program is selective in matching a child’s physical ability and skill level with the appropriate level of competition and developmental options.
 The Mercer Chiefs Tier 1 AAA teams offer the highest level of competition both regionally and nationally and compete within the AYHL and at high-level tournaments throughout the country.
-The Mercer Chiefs Tier 2 teams compete within the NJYHL and at very competitive, high profile tournaments and is an excellent alternative to the Tier 1 program for players of all abilities who want to compete and improve their skill level.
-Both the Tier 1 and Tier 2 hockey programs require a significant commitment from both the player and their parents or guardians with respect to practices, games, and tournaments and this commitment should be carefully considered before participating in the program.
+Tier 1 hockey programs require a significant commitment from both the player and their parents or guardians with respect to practices, games, and tournaments and this commitment should be carefully considered before participating in the program.
 The rewards gained from this commitment are significant for all involved.
 The primary focus of the Mercer Chiefs program has been and will continue to be on the development, competitiveness, and enjoyment of the player participating in high level athletic competition.

 Regular season begins in September and runs through March.